kimjw0623/HDR_Imaging/README.md

 Also, we create a dataset of quad Bayer sensor input with varying exposures and colors using the existing HDR video dataset.

+### Abstraction

+> Spatial resolution of an image sensor has increased significantly, allowing us to capture additional information, such as spatially-varying multiple exposures.
+Quad-Bayer patterned sensors have become popular, enabling snapshot HDR imaging.
+> However, the quad-Bayer pattern compromises spatial resolution for multiple exposures and colors in results.
+Also, the general quad-Bayer sensor controls exposures by gain rather than the actual exposure time, and thus the extension of dynamic range has been insignificant.
+> While time-varying multiple exposures are desirable for high-quality HDR imaging, it is inapplicable to dynamic scenes in general, requiring an additional deghosting method.
+> In this work, we propose a snapshot HDR demosaicing method, which takes time-varying multiple exposures as input and jointly solves both demosaicing and deghosting problems from the quad-Bayer patterned input.
+> Our method consists of a feature-extraction module to handle mosaiced multiple exposures and a U-net style multiscale transformer module to register spatial displacements of multiple exposures and colors to obtain a high-quality HDR image from a quad-Bayer RAW image.
+> We create a dataset of quad-Bayer sensor input with varying exposures and colors and train our network using our dataset.
+> Results validate that our method outperforms baseline HDR reconstruction methods with both synthetic and real datasets.

 [Presentation file](https://drive.google.com/file/d/1sJswcXjly7GI8QgXUr1gs9F5Adcq33TW/view?usp=share_link) (Google Drive)

 ## Results